 Note: This blog post is from 2013.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Here's a new document from Adobe (new as of last week, it seems) that you may have missed, but which I would argue is REQUIRED READING for all CF admins and developers:
+And I may revise the content as necessary.Here's a new document from Adobe (new as of last week, it seems) that you may have missed, but which I would argue is REQUIRED READING for all CF admins and developers:

 What is this about? and why is it important?
 Read on below, as the document itself and current links from Adobe don't quite convey its significance, I think.
 For more perspective, I discuss below both what has happened to many folks after applying ColdFusion security hotfixes in recent years, and how this document helps.

 Update: If you may prefer to listen/watch rather than read, I did a video for this in the Adobe CF channel on YouTube.
 Watch the 6-minute video.

 The problems caused by certain hotfixes, as security holes were closed

 Have you perhaps found your ColdFusion 9 or 10 apps broken after applying one or more recent CF security fixes?
 I mean, has certain specific functionality on some pages suddenly "broken"?
 Like do you find that people can't submit certain forms? or users can't stay logged in?

 (If instead all of CF is failing, or the CF Admin is failing, that could instead be because of a mis-application of the hotfixes, or updating of the wrong directories.
 That's a separate problem entirely, which I discuss in another blog entry, CF911: Are you finding CF (or CF Admin) busted after applying a hotfix?
 A few possible reasons.)

 But what often happens after applying some of the security hotfixes is that certain particular pages break.
 The issue is that a given security hole in CF was closed by the given security hotfix.
 And while the goal from Adobe was to close that hole to block bad guys causing problems, sometimes your existing code could be ill-affected.